 1.1 Please describe the types of fintech businesses that are active in your jurisdiction and the state of the development of the market, including in response to the COVID-19 pandemic and ESG (Environmental, Social and Governance) objectives.
-Are there any notable fintech innovation trends of the past year within particular sub-sectors (e.g. payments, asset management, peerto-peer lending or investment, insurance and blockchain applications)?
+Are there any notable fintech innovation trends of the past year within particular sub-sectors (e.g. payments, asset management, peer-to-peer lending or investment, insurance and blockchain applications)?

 Switzerland continues to offer a friendly environment for companies in the fast-growing fintech sector.
-According to a market study, a total of 405 fintech companies were active in Switzerland by the end of 2020, a slight increase from 382 in the previous year.
-The number of companies active in the field of blockchain/distributed ledger technology ("DLT") remained relatively steady at 120 companies in 2020 vs. 132 in the previous year.
-The fastest-growing sub-sector at present is process digitisation, automatisation and robotics (all figures: IFZ Fintech Study 2021, pp 63-67).
+According to a market study, a total of 384 fintech companies were active in Switzerland by the end of 2021 in comparison to 405 by the end of 2020 (a slight decrease of 5.2%).
+The number of companies active in the field of blockchain/distributed ledger technology ("DLT") decreased slightly to 113 companies in 2021 tst.
+120 in the previous year (all figures: IFZ Fintech Study 2022, pp 5-6).
+In contrast to the downward trend in 2021, the number of active fintech companies increased again in 2022 to an all-time high of 437 (an increase of 14% (IFZ Fintech Study 2023, p.
+5)).
 Overall, the Swiss fintech industry is very broadly diversified, and the distinction between fintech and traditional financial services continues to be blurred.

 Swiss-based fintech businesses are, for instance, active in payments, investment and asset management services, exchange services, crowdfunding and crowdlending, insurance-related services (insurtech) as well as in various platform services, e.g. for the purposes of fundraising and/or distribution of financial instruments.
 Many businesses with a focus on DLT are based in the so-called "Cryptovalley" in the Canton of Zug, which initially became known as a hub for initial coin offerings ("ICOs").
 While cryptocurrencies and related services remain an active topic, security tokens and their issuance and trading infrastructures have in the more recent past received increasing attention.
-In November 2021, the Swiss stock exchange SIX ("SIX") launched a separate, fully regulated digital platform under the name SIX Digital Exchange ("SDX"), which is intended to provide a fully integrated end-to-end trading, settlement and custody service for digital assets.
-Another recent focus in the market has been on decentralised finance ("DeFi") applications.
-DeFi is a rapidly growing sector aiming to achieve decentralisation and reducing the need for intermediaries through the use of smart contracts.
+In November 2021, the Swiss stock exchange SIX ("SIX") launched a separate, fully regulated digital platform under the name SIX Digital Exchange ("SDX"), which provides a fully integrated end-to-end trading, settlement and custody service for digital assets.
+Another recent focus in the market has been on decentralised finance ("DeFi") applications, which aim to achieve decentralisation and reduce the need for intermediaries in the financial sector through the use of smart contracts.
+Although there are still many open questions as to the legal and regulatory treatment of DeFi, it has been a rapidly growing sector.

 Generally speaking, the fintech market has begun to see more mature projects, many of which are backed or launched by established financial institutions and technology companies.
 The new wave of start-ups in the financial sector more readily accepts and embraces regulation, with several projects aiming to become licensed and supervised by the Swiss Financial Market Supervisory Authority ("FINMA").

 With the COVID-19 pandemic, the demand for fintech services increased significantly.
 According to a survey of the audit firm Deloitte conducted in April 2020, almost 20% of all retail banking customers used a digital banking service for the first time during the pandemic.
 Furthermore, there was a significant increase in the number of campaigns and volume in the crowdsupporting and crowddonating space, driven by the pandemic (according to the 2021 Crowdfunding Monitor Study of the University of Lucerne, 14,984 projects were crowdfunded at a total amount of CHF 44.6 million in the course of 2021).
-It can be expected that digital channels will still continue to gain importance in various areas of retail financial services such as consumer lending, payments, wealth management and pension solutions.
+It can be expected that digital channels will continue to gain importance in various areas of retail financial services such as consumer lending, payments, wealth management and pension solutions.